 |

-Test the wire between the fuel pump relay connector terminal 85 and the ECM connector J1 terminal 51 for an open circuit.
+Check the wire between terminal 85 of the fuel pump relay connector and terminal 51 of the J1 connector of the ECM for an open circuit.

 Problem found?